c-sanders/ImageOverlay/README.md

 GIMP-Python.
 ------------

-The majority of GIMP's functionality is implemented in the C Programming Language.
+The majority of GIMP's functionality is implemented using the C Programming Language.
 To be more precise, this functionality is implemented within a C
 Library which is called libgimp.
-GIMP-Python is a Python module which provides a wrapper around this Library and in doing so, it provides Python bindings
+GIMP-Python is a Python module which provides a wrapper around this Library and in doing so, provides Python bindings to the underlying C functionality.

 For the curious reader, more information about GIMP-Python can be found [here](http://www.jamesh.id.au/software/pygimp/).